needle-mirror/com.unity.purchasing.udp/Documentation~/managing-and-publishing-your-game.md

 ![](Images/8-ManagingGame_14.png)

 When your game is registered with the store, you can no longer change the package name for that store.

+If you use UDP to generate the [App signing](#app-sign) private key, UDP generates a store-specific key to sign the repacked build.
+This may also affect third-party services integrated in your game.
+The store-specific certificate is available in the **Advanced** section, once your game has been repacked.
+Signing your repacked build in this way makes your game more vulnerable to Google Play Protect warnings.

 Some stores ask for additional information when registering the game.